 Temperature: Average to warm 65-75°F/18-24°C. Flamingo Flower grows best with even temperatures year-round.
 Exposing it to temperatures below 60°F/10°C can cause its leaves to turn yellow.
 It doesn't like drafts either; it's a good idea to keep Anthurium away from air vents.

-Soil: Peat moss based potting mix.
+Soil: Peat moss based potting mix with added perlite.
 African violet potting mix is ideal.